SGFGOV/medusa-payment-razorpay/README.md

 You can refer this to see how the client side is implemented for the gatsby medusa starter SGFGOV:feat/medusa-payment-razorpay (https://github.com/SGFGOV/gatsby-starter-medusa/tree/feat/medusa-payment-razorpay)

+On the client you need to specify on the api key not the api secrets :)

 ## Contributing